Ordering-based Causal Discovery via Generalized Score Matching: Numerical Experiments

+We additionally experiment with six real-world discrete Bayesian networks in the \texttt{bnlearn} repository\footnote{\url{bnlearn.com} \& \url{pgmpy.org}}: \textit{Earthquake} (EQ, $d=5$), \textit{Sachs} (SA, $d = 11$), \textit{Child} (CH, $d = 20$), \textit{Insurance} (IS, $d = 27$), \textit{Mildew} (MD, $d = 35$) and \textit{Alarm} (AL, $d = 37$).
+In each setting, we generate $10$ random datasets of $N = 10,000$ observations are sampled from the given models.
 We investigate the variance function and Shannon entropy as randomness measures.
-We select the measures yielding the least risk of violations on respective datasets based on the proposed diagnosis: the former works best in all simulations and the certain real-world settings of IS and MD datasets, while the latter performs optimally on the remaining networks.
-We also provide other options based on the Rényi entropy (at varying orders of $\alpha$) and $\mathrm{KL}$ divergence in our codes, which are published at \url{github.com/isVy08/discrete-SCORE}.
+We select the measures yielding the least risk of violations on respective datasets based on the proposed diagnosis.
+We find that the former works best in all simulations, while the latter performs optimally on the remaining networks.
+We also provide implementation for the other options based on the Rényi entropy and $\mathrm{KL}$ divergence in our codes\footnote{available at \href{https://github.com/isVy08/discrete-SCORE}{github.com/isVy08/discrete-SCORE}}.

-\paragraph{Baselines} We investigate the representative algorithms of $3$ families of causal discovery approaches for discrete data: (i) constraint-based methods with the \texttt{PC} algorithm \citep{spirtes1991algorithm}, (ii) score-and-search methods with the classic \texttt{GES} \citep{chickering2002optimal} and \texttt{ORDCD} \citep{ni2022ordinal} - a recent algorithm for ordinal data, and (iii) generalized additive models \citep[\texttt{GAM},][]{wood2017generalized}.
+\paragraph{\textbf{Baselines.}} We investigate representative algorithms of $3$ families of causal discovery approaches for discrete data: (i) constraint-based methods with the \texttt{PC} algorithm \citep{spirtes1991algorithm}, (ii) score-and-search methods with the classic \texttt{GES} \citep{chickering2002optimal} and \texttt{ORDCD} \citep{ni2022ordinal} -- a recent algorithm for ordinal data, and (iii) generalized additive models \citep[\texttt{GAM},][]{wood2017generalized}.
 We report the performance of the \texttt{PC} algorithm with $\mathsf{G}$-tests \citep{quine1985efficiencies}.
 For \texttt{GES}, we test both BIC and BDeu scores while for \texttt{ORDCD}, we adopt the authors' default setup that uses BIC score for greedy search.
 Lastly, we explore additive models for variable selection by fitting a multinomial logistic regression model with factor covariates.
 It eliminates redundant edges from a fully connected graph based on a cut-off value of $0.001$.